peermusic/music-metadata/README.md

 # music-metadata

-Parsing a music file into it's metadata.
-We prioritize id3 v2 over id3 v1 over the file name parsing
+Parsing metadata of a music file.
+Data gets used in the following order:
+- ID3 v2
+- ID3 v1
+- file name parsing

 ## Install